kelly-olsson/StudentMathScorePredictor/README.md

-# Students Performance in Math Exams - Predictive Analysis
+# Student Performance in Math Exams - Predictive Analysis

 ## Introduction
 This repository showcases a comprehensive predictive analysis of student performance in math exams, utilizing advanced machine learning techniques for feature engineering, model development, and evaluation.